Battalion Activities

 Commissioning

 Commissioning is the culmination of each Midshipman's four years of hard work.
 It marks the end of their college careers, and starts them on their way as Ensigns in the United States Navy or as Second Lieutenants in the United States Marine Corps.
-The Battalion traditionally holds the commissioning ceremony inside the iconic Duke chapel.
-Ensigns and 2LTs perform their first salutes as officers on the Chapel steps.
+The Battalion traditionally holds the commissioning ceremony inside the iconic Duke Chapel.
+Ensigns and 2LTs perform their first salutes as officers on the Chapel altar.